w3c/epub-tests/CONTRIBUTING.md

-The [w3c/epub-tests/](https://github.com/w3c/epub-tests/) repository contains tests to validate the implementability of the W3C's EPUB 3.4 specifications, specifically core [EPUB 3.4](https://www.w3.org/TR/epub-34/) (the spec for the EPUB format itself) and [EPUB Reading Systems 3.4](https://www.w3.org/TR/epub-rs-34/) (the spec for applications that read EPUB files).
+The [w3c/epub-tests/](https://github.com/w3c/epub-tests/) repository contains tests to validate the implementability of the W3C's EPUB 3.4 specifications, specifically core [EPUB 3.4](https://www.w3.org/TR/epub-34/) (the spec for the EPUB format itself) and [EPUB Reading Systems 3.4](https://www.w3.org/TR/epub-rs-34/) (the spec for applications that read and render EPUB files).
 Our objective is to test every normative statement (that is, every _must_, _should_, and _may_ statements).

 Existing tests are described in the [generated test reports](#generated-test-reports).